BOSTON -- The Boston Red Sox certainly didn't slow Tampa Bay's late-season run to the AL's wild card berth last year, so why start now.

 The Red Sox will finish out their miserable home schedule Wednesday night against the Rays.
 Boston (34-46 at home) could match its worst home mark since 1965 with a loss on Wednesday.

-Price (19-5) struck out 13 and allowed two runs on seven hits in his second complete game, matching the Angels' Jered Weaver for the league lead in wins.
+Price (19-5) struck out 13 and allowed two runs on seven hits in his second complete game, matching the Angels' Jered Weaver for the league-lead in wins.
 The lefty lowered his major-league leading ERA to 2.56.

 Leading 3-2 in the sixth, the Rays added a pair of runs against Buchholz.
-Jose Molina had an RBI single in the gap in left-center, and the second run scored when left fielder Daniel Nava bobbled the ball for an error.
+Jose Molina had an RBI single into the gap in left-center, and the second run scored when left fielder Daniel Nava bobbled the ball for an error.

 The Red Sox collected three hits in each of the second and third innings, but Price retired 14 of the next 16 batters, striking out 10.
-Dustin Pedroia had a single for the only hit in that stretch, but was erased on Ross' double play grounder.
+Dustin Pedroia had a single for the only hit in that stretch, but was erased on Cody Ross' double play grounder.

 The Rays jumped on a wild Buchholz to take a 3-0 lead in the second.
 Keppinger homered off a light tower above the Green Monster after Evan Longoria and Luke Scott opened the inning with walks.
 After the homer, Buchholz gave up consecutive one-out singles, but struck out Desmond Jennings to escape any further scoring.